A class is a group of commands applied to the in-game entities: player, peds, objects, etc. For example, the

 The last parameter (

 0 during compilation.
-Class constants are defined in the
+The enums and values are defined in the